Athena9355/Fire-extinguisher/README.md

 Prototyping: [Sprints 3, 4](https://github.com/Athena9355/Fire-extinguisher/projects/1#card-68494924)<br>

 <h2>Objectives</h2>
-To assist distressed students in their adventure into a new schedule with new classes and new teachers. <br>
+To assist distressed students in their adventure into a new schedule with new classes and new teachers.
+Thee wesbite providees a way for you to find assitance in your journey as a stressed students byt providing several features such as a way to determine your favorability of your teachers, write comments, and even use a spanish translators!<Nightwatch is your go-to place in times of panic. <br>

 <h2>Week 9: 10/17 - 10/22</h2>